Can magnesium lower blood pressure?

 The studies showed an influence of magnesium on blood pressure primarily in the presence of magnesium deficiency.
 In participants with normal magnesium levels at the beginning of the study, there was little to no change in blood pressure.
 Even in study participants with normal blood pressure, magnesium administration could not further lower it.

 A meta-analysis published in 2021 of over 200 studies on the effects of magnesium also concluded that magnesium can only show a blood pressure-lowering effect under certain conditions in specific individuals.
-The prerequisite is that the person has untreated hypertension or hypertension that cannot be controlled with treatment, along with a certain magnesium deficiency.
+The prerequisite is that the person has untreated hypertension or hypertension that cannot be controlled with treatment, and also has a certain magnesium deficiency.
 In this case, high doses starting from 600 can lower systolic and diastolic blood pressure.
 Some of the included studies observed a reduction in blood pressure in participants with inadequately treated hypertension even at lower magnesium dosages, provided they continued to take the prescribed antihypertensives.

 This analysis also points out the promising but sometimes contradictory results of the included studies.